Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 TopoDS_Face newface = sff.Face();
 ~~~~~

-@subsubsection occt_shg_2_3_7 Repairing tool for wires ()
+@subsubsection occt_shg_2_3_7 Repairing tool for wires

-Class ShapeFix_Wire allows fixing a wire.
-Its method Perform() performs all the available fixes in addition to the geometrical filling of gaps.
+Class *ShapeFix_Wire* allows fixing a wire.
+Its method *Perform()* performs all the available fixes in addition to the geometrical filling of gaps.
 The geometrical filling of gaps can be made with the help of the tool for fixing the wireframe of shape *ShapeFix_Wireframe*.

 The fixing order and the default behavior of *Perform()* is as follows:
-  * Edges in the wire *FixReorder* are reordered; in case it is forbidden, the analysis of whether the wire is ordered or not is performed anyway (this information is used for determining the default behavior of other methods).
-  * Small edges *FixSmall *are removed.
-  * Edges in the wire are connected (topologically) *FixConnected* (if the wire is ordered).
+  * Edges in the wire are reordered by *FixReorder*.
-  * Edges (3Dcurves and 2D curves) *FixEdgeCurves* (without *FixShifted* if the wire is not ordered) are fixed.
-  * Degenerated edges *FixDegenerated* are added (if the wire is ordered).
-  * Self-intersection *FixSelfIntersection* is fixed (if the wire is ordered and *ClosedMode* is True).
-  * Lacking edges *FixLacking* are fixed (if the wire is ordered).

 Most of fixing methods expect edges in a wire to be ordered, so it is necessary to make call to *FixReorder()* before making any other fixes.
+Even if it is forbidden, the analysis of whether the wire is ordered or not is performed anyway.
+  * Small edges are removed by *FixSmall* .
+  * Edges in the wire are connected (topologically) by *FixConnected* (if the wire is ordered).
+  * Edges (3Dcurves and 2D curves)  are fixed by *FixEdgeCurves* (without *FixShifted* if the wire is not ordered).
+  * Degenerated edges  are added by *FixDegenerated*(if the wire is ordered).
+  * Self-intersection is fixed by *FixSelfIntersection* (if the wire is ordered and *ClosedMode* is True).
+  * Lacking edges are fixed by *FixLacking* (if the wire is ordered).

+ The flag *ClosedWireMode* specifies whether the wire is (or should be) closed or not.
+If that flag is True (by default), fixes that require or force connection between edges are also executed for the last and the first edges.

+The fixing methods can be turned on/off by using their corresponding control flags:
+* *FixReorderMode,*
+* *FixSmallMode,*
+* *FixConnectedMode,*
+* *FixEdgeCurvesMode,*
+* *FixDegeneratedMode,*
+* *FixSelfIntersectionMode*

 Some fixes can be made in three ways:
   * Increasing the tolerance of an edge or a vertex.